nesi/agdr-docs/docs/user_guides/navigating_the data_ repository.md

+---
-# Navigating the data repository
+title: Navigating the data repository
+---

 The Aotearoa Genomic Data Repository landing page is available at https://data.agdr.org.nz/